Reverse strain-induced snake states in graphene nanoribbons: Conductances from the edge states and snake states

 We first study the clean strained ZGNRs.
-Fig.\ref{fig:4}(b) compare three stain patterns: the blue dash-dot line shows the conductance without strain, which is quantized and exhibits a series of equidistant plateaus due to the transverse sub-bands of the ZGNR with finite width.
+Fig.~\ref{fig:4}(b) compares three stain patterns: the blue dash-dot line shows the conductance without strain, which is quantized and exhibits a series of equidistant plateaus due to the transverse sub-bands of the ZGNR with finite width.
 The green dot line corresponds to the conductance of the ZGNR with MIS.
-It is clearly that due to the formation of the pLLs, the width of the lower plateaus increase.
+It is clear that due to the formation of the pLLs, the width of the lower plateaus increases.
 Furthermore, the step interval of the plateaus maintains $4e^2/h$ which is attributed to the states located in the two edges.
-After we introduce the SS, the step interval of the plateaus increases to $8e^2/h$, which implies the formation of the middle ``edge states".
-It should be pointed out that two peaks $P_{1}$ and $P_{2}$ emerge on the second and third plateaus due to the energy bands inside the orange dot rectangle in Fig.\ref{fig:1}(e).
-In fact, $P_{1}$ and $P_{2}$ are two narrow plateaus which is clearly shown in Fig.\ref{fig:4}(f).
+After we introduce the SS, the step interval of the plateaus increases to $8e^2/h$, which implies the formation of the snake states in the middle of the sample.
+It should be pointed out that two peaks $P_{1}$ and $P_{2}$ emerge on the second and third plateaus due to the energy bands inside the orange dot rectangle in Fig.~\ref{fig:1}(e).
+More discussions on $P_{1}$ and $P_{2}$ can be found in Appendix~\ref{sec:A2}.
+In fact, $P_{1}$ and $P_{2}$ are two narrow plateaus which is clearly shown in Fig.~\ref{fig:4}(f).
 From Fig.~\ref{fig:1}(e) we can see that the points similar with the emergent minimum point N are more difficult to appear on higher pLLs, thus the strengths of the similar narrow plateaus become smaller with increasing $E_{F}$.

-In fact, the strain strength plays the role of the pseudo-magnetic field, contributing to the pLLs and the quantized valley Hall conductance.
-Therefore, we plot Fig.\ref{fig:4}(c) to illustrate the conductance with the change in strain, which shows the evolution of step interval from $4e^2/h$ to $8e^2/h$.
+In fact, the strain strength plays the role of the pseudo-magnetic fields, contributing to the pLLs and the quantized valley Hall conductance.
+Therefore, we plot Fig.~\ref{fig:4}(c) to illustrate the conductance with the change in strain, which shows the evolution of step interval from $4e^2/h$ to $8e^2/h$.
 Blue dot line corresponds to the ZGNR without strain, and according to the above analysis, the step interval is $4e^2/h$.
 The green dot line, purple dot line and the red solid line present the conductances versus the increase of strain.
 It is clearly shown that along with the increase of strain, the plateaus at $6e^2/h$, $14e^2/h$, $22e^2/h$, $30e^2/h$ become narrower.
 Until they disappear, the step interval between adjacent plateaus changes from $4e^2/h$ to $8e^2/h$.
 Meanwhile, $P_{1}$ and $P_{2}$ appear gradually because of the formations of new edge states.